sg31147/I-PseudoRelevanceFeedback/README.md

 **Setup and Usage**

-1. Install the environment and dependencies
+1.Install the environment and dependencies

 Make sure you have Python 3.10 installed, then install the required packages:

 ```bibtex